thomasnield/oreilly_kotlin_for_data_science/2. Practical Data Modeling for Production with Kotlin/section_iv_practical_applications.md

 ## 6.2A - Basic Spark Example

 Since Apache Spark is a JVM library, there is no special configuration you will need to get it up-and-running.
+Just be sure to use a `JavaSparkContext` which Kotlin is cross-compatible with, rather than the default Scala-based `SparkContext`.

 ```kotlin
 package com.oreilly